kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

    `GetEphemeralContainers()` in the generated pod client.
 3. Append the new debug container to the pod's ephemeral containers and call `UpdateEphemeralContainers()`.
-4. [optional] Watch pod for updates to the debug container's `ContainerStatus` and automatically attach once the container is running.
+4. Watch pod for updates to the debug container's `ContainerStatus` and automatically attach once the container is running. (optional based on command line flag)

 #### Debug Container Naming

 Currently, there is no support for deleting or recreating ephemeral containers.
-In cases where the user does not specify a name, `kubectl` will generate a unique name and display it to the user.
+In cases where the user does not specify a name, `kubectl` should generate a unique name and display it to the user.

 ### Container Namespace Targeting